apache/druid/docs/ingestion/data-model.md

 for time-based [data management operations](./data-management.md) such as dropping time chunks, overwriting time chunks, and time-based retention rules.

 Druid parses the primary timestamp based on the [`timestampSpec`](./ingestion-spec.md#timestampspec) configuration at ingestion time.
 You can control other important operations that are based on the primary timestamp
 [`granularitySpec`](./ingestion-spec.md#granularityspec).
-Regardless of the source input field for the primary timestamp, Druid always be stores the timestamp in the `__time` column in your Druid datasource.
+Regardless of the source input field for the primary timestamp, Druid always stores the timestamp in the `__time` column in your Druid datasource.

 If you have more than one timestamp column, you can store the others as [secondary timestamps](./schema-design.md#secondary-timestamps).